iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.45.0/report.md

 > App is great concept...but varification to set it up is a nightmare!
 Confirming your ID is a problem at the point when you have to do a video and talk 4 secure numbers given to you.
 The start video now does not find video function and you have no search options as it retainsand goes auto to the galley from when you took a photo of your chosen ID to send.<br> :date: __2021-02-06 15:12:32__

-> Disappointed, took a couple of attempts to originally set up, also it the issue of out of date medical records, last entry was for a vaccination in 2013, no mention of the bowel cancer I was diagnosed and treated for in 2019.<br> :date: __2021-02-06 11:14:26__

-> It keeps wanting updates it seems...each time I come to use it...a bit of a bore<br> :date: __2021-02-04 10:29:07__

-> It won't accept any video verification even on my huawei 2019!<br> :date: __2021-02-02 19:11:58__

-> Tried 12times to dwn load video with numbas n no replys won't take it, infuriating,,!!!
-Tried writings numbas!!!
-Nooooope<br> :date: __2021-02-01 18:46:24__

-> needs to update nhs calls on appointments you have done through app for medical advice please<br> :date: __2021-01-31 22:46:33__

 #### 1-star reviews